pmjones/adr/IMPLEMENTATION.md

 #### Routing

-If authentication work belongs in the _Domain_, how does one do routing?
 Often, developers will want to restrict some routes to authenticated users only.
-Does this mean the router, a user interface component, must have access to the domain layer?
+Does that mean the router, a user interface component, must have access to the domain layer where authentication logic resides?

-The answer is maybe not.
-If the route condition is based on something like "Is the user authenticated at all, regardless of who it is?" then the answer is to check not for **authentication** but **anonymity**.
-That is, if the incoming HTTP request has no credentials or tokens associated with it, then the request is anonymous and can be routed appropriately.
+The answer is, "maybe not."
+If the route conditions are based on something like "Is the user authenticated at all, regardless of who it is?", then the answer is to check not for **authentication** but for **anonymity**.
+That is, if the incoming HTTP Request has no credentials or tokens associated with it, then the request is anonymous, and can be routed appropriately.
 Authentication work involving credential storage and validation can then be removed from the router and placed into the _Domain_.

 #### Applicability

 There is a case to be made, because authentication identifies and manages a user interaction, it belongs in the user interface code.
 I am intuitively opposed to doing so, but it is a supportable point of view.

-The problem then is, how is the user to be represented to the domain logic?
+The problem then becomes: how is the user to be represented to the domain logic?
 We want to avoid the domain logic being dependent on a particular user interface component.

 One solution here is for the user-interface code to create a user component provided by the domain layer.
 That user component can then be passed into the _Action_, whether as a constructor parameter, as an added HTTP request parameter, or in some other way.
 The _Action_ can then treat the user component as input to the _Domain_, and everything proceeds from there.